iptc/sportsjs-dev/tools/README.md

 # Validating a JSON document using SportsJS

-In order to make this work, make sure you have all node dependecies.
+In order to make this work, make sure you have all node dependencies.
-Run npm install in order to install missing dependencies.
+Run `npm install` in order to install missing dependencies.

-node validate.js --file ../examples/americanFootballEventSummary.json
+node validate.js --file ../examples/generic-alert.json